BaconPlay/StreamJarCSS/README.md

 *Use this with caution.
 This is provided as an example and should only be taken as such.
 I am not responsible for your CSS.
 Broken overlays are your own doing!*

-This document gives some information on how to edit the StreamJar overlay elements with CSS Some examples are provided for convinience.
+This document gives some information on how to edit the StreamJar overlay elements with CSS.
+Some examples are provided for convinience.

 A basic understanding of CSS is assumed.